 When you write and execute CCL, the query is converted and passed to the RDBMS (Oracle) in a form that is understood.
 This will be an important concept when we get to trace level logging.

 There are two main ways to execute CCL.
 The first is with a CCL utility run from the back-end and the second is with an application you should already be slightly familiar with after the last chapter called Discern Visual Developer (DVDev).
 Our primary focus over the remainder of the book will be on DVDev.
-However, there are several chapters that will cover the CCL utility in the backend.
+However, several chapters will cover the CCL utility in the backend.

 2.2 Our First Query

-DVDev is a front-end integrated development environment (IDE) that can be used to create and edit CCL.
+DVDev is a front-end integrated development environment (IDE) that is used to create and edit CCL.
 It combines text editor functionality with Cerner's data dictionary and efficiency tools.
-It allows you to do table and code set lookups, review fields that exist on tables, build prompts, forms and layouts for reports, and many other things.
+It allows you to do table and code set lookups, review fields that exist on tables, build prompts, forms and layouts for reports, and more.

 In your non-production environment, open up the application DiscernVisualDeveloper.exe.